ConyVidal/conyvidal.github.io/_pages/policy.md

   - /policy.html
 ---

 Science and technology innovation is critical to a nation's security, economic prosperity, and quality of life.
 My personal interest in science and technology policy is twofold.
 Most directly relevant to my Ph.D. research, I'm interested in understanding how emerging digital technologies can be developed and applied to enhance the health and wellbeing of individuals and communities while avoiding negative impacts.
-At a broader level, I'm interested in understanding how science and technology ecosystems (across government, academia, and industry) can be strategically organized to spur cross-sectoral innovation in service of national and societal goals.
+At a broader level, I'm interested in understanding how science and technology ecosystems (across government, academia, and industry) can be strategically organized to spur cross-sectoral innovation in service of national goals.

 I've been exploring these topics through various activities at Harvard and beyond, including as Research Assistant with the [Belfer Center for Science and International Affairs](https://www.belfercenter.org/){:target="_blank"} (Harvard Kennedy School) and as President of the [Science Policy Club](https://projects.iq.harvard.edu/sciencepolicy/home){:target="_blank"} (Harvard Graduate School of Arts and Sciences).
-I share selected writings below.
+I share selected publications below.

 ## Emerging Digital Technologies: Potential, Social Impacts, and Regulation